Email: info@mtrolls.com

 4. Do you have any unique and practical advantages?

-5. How much capital will your gym require?
+5. How much capital does your gym require?

 6. What are the bottom-line revenues, expenses, sales growth, and profits/losses for the first three years?